winsoft666/zoe/README.md

 vcpkg install gtest:x86-windows
 ```

-# Build
+### Step 2: Compile teemo
-Firstly using CMake to generate project or makefile, then comiple.
+Firstly using CMake to generate project or makefile, then comiple it:

 ```bash
 # Windows Sample